makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 @@@ docker
 ::: tip
-All offical packs are included in the Docker image.
+All official packs are included in the Docker image.
 No need to add them with a custom build.
 :::
 @@@